Néel relaxation theory: Mean transition time

 where K is the magnetic anisotropy energy density of the nanoparticle with a volume, V. k_{B} and T are the Boltzmann constant and surrounding temperature, respectively.
 The product, KV, is the energy required to surmount the barrier and k_{B} T is the thermal energy immediately around the nanoparticle.

-τ_{0} is the material dependent characteristic length of time, called the attempt time or attempt period (it's reciprocal is called the attempt frequency).
+τ_{0} is the material dependent characteristic length of time, called the attempt time or attempt period (its reciprocal is called the attempt frequency).
 Typical values for τ_{0} are between 10^{−9} and 10^{−10} seconds.

 The Néel relaxation time can be anywhere from a few nanoseconds to years or even much longer.
 However, since τ_{N} grows exponentially with volume, macro materials exhibit negligible flipping probabilities.

 Blocking temperature

 Suppose that the magnetization of a single superparamagnetic nanoparticle is measured over a time τ_{m}.
 If this time is much greater than the relaxation time τ_{N}, the nanoparticle magnetization will flip several times during the measurement.
 In zero field, the measured magnetization will average to zero.
 If τ_{m} ≪ τ_{N}, the magnetization will not flip during the measurement, so the measured magnetization will be equal to the initial magnetization.
 In the former case, the nanoparticle will appear to be in the superparamagnetic state whereas in the latter case it will be blocked in its initial state.
 The state of the nanoparticle (superparamagnetic or blocked) depends on the measurement time.
 A transition between superparamagnetism and the blocked state occurs when τ_{m} = τ_{N}.
 In several experiments, the measurement time is kept constant but the temperature is varied, so the transition between superparamagnetism and blocked state is a function of the temperature.
 The temperature for which τ_{m} = τ_{N} is called the blocking temperature: